-- WHEREAS, BFT has a need for a Budgeting, Planning, and Reporting solution; and - WHEREAS, staff will advertise and request proposals for a Budgeting, Planning, and Reporting solution; and - WHEREAS, staff estimate they will make a recommendation for award to the Board in March of 2022; and - WHEREAS, funding for the new Budgeting, Planning, and Reporting system will be provided by local funding from the 2021 Capital Budget and 2022 Operating Budget.

-NOW, THEREFORE, BE IT RESOLVED BY THE BEN FRANKLIN TRANSIT BOARD OF DIRECTORS THAT:

-1. The General Manager is authorized to release a request for proposals for Budgeting, Planning, and Reporting Software.

-APPROVED AT A REGULAR TRANSIT BOARD OF DIRECTORS MEETING held Thursday, December 9, 2021, at 1000 Columbia Park Trail, Richland, Washington.

-Jeremy Bishop, Legal Counsel
+WHEREAS, BFT has a need for r a Budgeting, Planning, and Reporting solution; and WHEREAS, IEREAS, staff will advertise and request proposals for a Budgeting, Planning, an Reporting solution; and WHEREAS, WHEREAS, staff estimate they will make a recommendation for award to the Board March of 2022; and WHEREAS, funding for the new Budgeting, Planning, and Reporting system wil provided by local funding from the 2021 Capital Budget and 2 Operating Budget.
+NOW, THEREFO DIRECTORS THA ED BY THE BEN FRANKLIN TRANSIT BOARD OF ral Manager is authori and Reporting Software zed to release a request for proposals for Budgeting, e.
+T BOARD OF DIRECTORS MEETING held Thursday, & Trail, Richland, Washington.
+ATTEST: Janet Brett, Clerk of the Board Richard Bloom, Chairman APPROVED AS T ГО FORM BY: Jeremy Bishop, Le egal Counsel